liqotech/liqo/docs/index.md

 ^^^

 Ready to give Liqo a try?
-Learn about installation and connectivity **requirements**, discover how to download and install **liqoctl**, the CLI tool to streamline the installation and management Liqo, as well as explore the **customization options**, based on the target environment characteristics.
+Learn about installation and connectivity **requirements**, discover how to download and install **liqoctl**, the CLI tool to streamline the installation and management of Liqo, and explore the **customization options**, based on the target environment characteristics.

 +++
 [](installation/requirements.md) ·